 A Peace-Able Place is introduced.
-Now known as Too Good for Violence – Social Perspectives, this program meets character education guidelines and teaches children that they have what it takes to resolve conflicts and resist bullying behavior peacefully.
+Now known as TGFV – A Peaceable Place and TGFV – Social Perspectives, this Social Emotional Learning and character education curriculum teaches children that they have what it takes to resolve conflicts and resist bullying behavior peacefully.

 1996 Carmen and Wagner make their debut in Friends R Happenin’ in Tampa area elementary schools.
 Their travelling show for Kindergarteners brings messages about making healthy choices and being a good friend with lively dance and music.
 These two really steal the show…

 The Mendez Foundation develops the Too Good for Drugs & Violence – After-School Activities program, featuring fun, age-specific activities designed to be used in after-school settings, such as recreation centers, community centers, and Boys and Girls Clubs.

 Mendez Foundation introduces Too Good for Drugs & Violence – High School, an evidence-based prevention education program designed to equip high school students with the knowledge, skills, and attitudes they need to remain safe and drug-free.

 The Foundation also introduces Too Good for Drugs & Violence – Staff Development to provide social-emotional guidance and development for teachers and staff.

 Independent evaluations demonstrate the positive effects of the Mendez Foundation’s programs on student attitudes and behavior.